 Open Orphan was one of four companies presenting over the webinar, with a management presentation followed by a lively Q&A session featuring questions from both investors and Hardman analysts.

-Here, we transcribe that Q&A (edited for concision) and below that, we offer some further insight following the Forum session.
+Here, we transcribe that Q&A (edited for concision).

 Let’s move on to our final presentation today, which comes from Open Orphan.
 It is a relatively newly created niche contract research organisation, which is a world leader in testing vaccines and antivirals through human challenge studies.
 It is actively involved in the fight against COVID-19.
 We are fortunate to have with us the founder, serial entrepreneur, and Executive Chairman Cathal Friel.